 As an example, Plat Flynn shares podcasts every month on his blog smart passive income.
 Therefore, many people search on Google to find the latest podcast made by Pat Flynn.

 Then check monthly search volume using the Google Ads Keyword Planner.
-By creating relevant posts related to the branded keywords, you can easily rank on the first page and increase the organic click-through rate.
+You can easily rank on the first page and increase the organic click-through rate by creating relevant posts related to the branded keywords.

 Create a user-intended, enticing headline

-Obviously, more than 70% of click-through rate depends upon the page title regardless of the keyword position.
-If you can’t craft an enticing headline, people won’t click on the links.
+Obviously, more than 70% of the click-through rate depends upon the page title regardless of the keyword position.
+The key here is generating SEO-friendly and human-responsive titles.

 Here’s another example.
 Look how the page title indicates what the page is all about.

 The page title is one of the most important ingredients in your blog post.
 It doesn’t matter how good your post is, how much quality your post is.
-If the post title sucks, can’t convince why people should click on it, your posts’ click-through rate will drop.
+If the post title is poor, can’t convince why people should click on it, your posts’ click-through rate will drop.

 How to Create a Good SEO-Friendly Enticing Page Title

 The key here is to get the attention of search users.
-If the post title can provide the information they were expecting just before searching the keyword, surely the post would attract yet another high quality “warm” visitor.
+If the post title can provide the information they were expecting just before searching the keyword, the post would surely attract another high-quality “warm” visitor.

 You may not be able to create the best page title in the first place.
 However, testing is the best way to find the optimal page title for your blog post.
 I was able to increase the page traffic by 20% right after changing the post title of this blog post.
 Read more about it over here.